 The most popular fruits used in tizana are strawberries, papaya, and pineapple.
 To make the drink, the fruits are combined with juice and sugar, and then left to soak in for a few hours.
 Once it’s properly steeped, the tizana is ready to be enjoyed.

 Tizana is a delicious and refreshing way to enjoy Venezuela’s abundant fruit supply.
 If you’re looking for a nice drink on a hot day, then tizana is definitely for you.

-Chicha is a Venezuelan drink made with fermented corn, water, and sugar.
+Chicha is a Venezuelan drink made with rice, milk, water, and sugar.
 It’s often served as a dessert or snack, and can be found in most Venezuelan supermarkets.

-Cocadas are Venezuelan coconut candies that are made with grated coconut, milk, and sugar.
+Cocadas are Venezuelan coconut treats that are made with grated coconut, milk, and sugar.
 They’re often dipped in chocolate or sprinkled with nuts, and can be found in most Venezuelan supermarkets.